hypertexthero/hypertexthero.com/docs/deployment.md

 Create a directory to keep your nginx.conf file and the nginx.conf file itself:

+    :::bash
     $ mkdir -p ~/yourdomain.tld/etc/nginx/sites-enabled
     $ vim ~/yourdomain.tld/etc/nginx/sites-enabled/nginx.conf

 **=TODO: keep nginx conf in the project's git repository and create symlink from sites-enabled to yourproject/conf/nginx.conf.
 This way we can keep the config in version control.**

-Edit your nginx.conf file to look like the following but with your own port number (yourportnumber), domain (yourdomain.tld), and username (yourusername).
+Edit your nginx.conf file to look like the following but with your own port number[^portnumber] (yourportnumber), domain (yourdomain.tld), and username (yourusername).

     :::nginx
     # http://stackoverflow.com/questions/13371925/how-to-turn-off-or-specify-the-nginx-error-log-location